NansD/notes/content/blog/An elegant solution for memory leaks in React/An elegant solution for memory leaks in React.md

 title: An elegant solution for memory leaks in React
 date: "2020-07-30T18:35:00.284Z"
 description: "I created a hook to solve a common problem in React in an elegant way"
+tags: ['article', 'react']
 ---

 ## 🔴 UPDATE

-This "solution" doesn't seem to *completely* avoid leaks.
+This "solution" doesn't seem to *really* avoid leaks.
 Even AbortController doesn't seem to be the silver bullet against memory leaks 😰.
 Check out the [discussion in the comments](https://dev.to/nans/an-elegant-solution-for-memory-leaks-in-react-1hol)!

 ----